Donaim/miseq-workflow-pres/slides.md

 Solution:
 - Look for premature stop codons.
 - Look for frameshifts.
-- Look for deletions beyond a threshold.
+- Look for deletions beyond a certain length.

 ---